Get Your Best Mortgage Deal... FOR FREE!

 It is important to remember that mortgage calculators only offer an approximate estimate; they cannot consider individual circumstances, so there could be other elements that would affect how much much you could borrow in reality.

-To have an exact assessment of how much you’re able to borrow, consider working with a mortgage broker.
-They’ll build a personalised calculation based on your unique situation.
+To have an exact assessment of how much you’re able to borrow, consider working with a fee free mortgage broker.
+They’ll build a personalised calculation for multiple mortgage lenders based on your financial situation.

-It’s essential to remember that some loan providers don’t use income multiples to know what you can borrow.
-Simplistic online mortgage calculators won’t give an accurate representation of the amount they are able to lend in this case.
-To take advantage of these lenders, it is often required for you to contact a mortgage broker.
+It’s essential to remember that some mortgage lenders don’t use income multiples to work out what you can borrow; their assessment is much more sophisticated.
+Simplistic online mortgage calculators won’t give an accurate representation of the amount they are able to lend you.
+To discover how much you can truely borrow and which lender will lend you the most, it is often required for you to contact a mortgage broker.

 How your salary affects what you can borrow for a mortgage